abstractfactory/rfc/spec17.md

 # A trustworthy encapsulation

-Similar to attribute access within an inheritance tree, children MUST be able to access metadata exposed by parents, but MUST NOT be accessible the other way around.
+Similar to attribute access within an inheritance tree, referencing is a one-way street.
+Children MUST be able to access metadata exposed by parents, but parents MUST NOT be able to access metadata exposed by children.

 #### This won't work